 reimburses us Medicare Part B payments (if you notify the city) for the

-$1,156.80 a year for both you and for your spouse if also on Medicare.
+standard payment for both you and for your spouse if also on Medicare.

 Depending on your yearly income you may have had to pay additional premiums.

 You must file a claim with NYC for the additional reimbursement.
 Information